mmistakes/so-simple-theme/events/stancon.md

 # Contributed talks:

-We're looking for contributed talks.
-The contributed talks at StanCon will be based on interactive, self-contained notebooks, such as knitr or Jupyter, and will take the place of proceedings.
+The contributed talks at StanCon are based on interactive, self-contained notebooks, such as knitr or Jupyter, and will take the place of proceedings.
+These will be made available after StanCon.

-For details on submissions see the [StanCon Submissions](/events/stancon-submissions.html) page.

 # Schedule: